Skip to content

 • Top-k: Sampling only from the k highest-probability candidates.

-• Top-p: Sampling from the smallest set whose cumulative probability reaches p.
+• Top-p (Nucleus sampling): Sampling from the smallest set whose cumulative probability reaches p.

-• Decoding: The strategy for turning probabilities into generated text.
+• Decoding: The strategy for turning probabilities into generated text; see Sampling and Decoding.

 • Prompt: The instruction, context, and examples sent to a model.